New in Church?

 Yes, please do!
 Babies and children are most welcome to come with you.
 Everyone usually all worships together for the first part of the service and there’s a ‘Sharing together’ slot which is more informal than the sermon and engages with younger people.
 During the rest of the service there’s a well-planned programme of activities for children, staffed by trained members of the congregation.
 If you want to find out more about this, please feel free to get in touch with Elza de Bruin: email@example.com She’d love to hear from you!

 Step-free access to the building is available at the Downing Place entrance to the building and there are also accessible toilets.
 There is a hearing loop in the church as well as paper copies of the sermon available for the hearing impaired.
 Large-print copies of the order of service and hymn book are easily available when you arrive – just ask at the door.
 Gluten-free bread and non-alcoholic wine are served during Communion.

 What else can I come to at Downing Place URC?

-Book Group, Fair Shares Cafe, Knit Cafe, Film Night, Choir, Bible Study, Tuesday Fellowship, Lunch Club, Open Table, free lunchtime concerts… and if there’s something you’d like to do that isn’t already on offer, feel free to set up your own new activity.
+Knit One Give One, Choir, Bible Study, Tuesday Fellowship, Lunch Club, Open Table, free lunchtime concerts… and if there’s something you’d like to do that isn’t already on offer, feel free to set up your own new activity.
 You’re sure to find others who’d like to join you!

 Who can I get in touch with to find out more?

-Please feel free to get in touch with John or Nigel, our Ministers, or with Rosemary, our Children’s Ministry Team Co-ordinator.
-You’ll find their contact details here: https://downingplaceurc.org/about/people/
+Please feel free to get in touch with Nigel, our Minister, or with Elza, our Children’s Ministry Team Co-ordinator.
+You’ll find their contact details here.